CoRescue/AAUPandemicVentilator/README.md

 The AAU Pandemic Ventilator is legally approved for use in Denmark in the current crisis situation, according to the approval documentation provided VENT-20-004-DOC Regulatory Dispensation, Rev. 001.

-Prior to downloading any material from our GitHub site, it will be necessary to sign a disclaimer so that any use of the material is at your own discretion and legal liability.
+**All the material is provided under a permissive license, by downloading, cloning or forking this repository you will be bound by this [license](LICENSE.md)** and the use of any of the material provided is at your own discretion and legal liability.
 Following that you will have access to the following material:

 1) Software design and code for controlling PLCs for regulating the ventilator [Software Repository](https://github.com/CoRescue/AAUPandemicVentilator_Software)
 2) Hardware parts list and sketch [DMR](https://github.com/CoRescue/AAUPandemicVentilator/tree/master/DMR)
 3) Our application and approval from the Danish ministry (for inspiration to write your own approval documents).
 This includes test strategies, user manuals, risk analysis, etc. This is provided in [DHF](https://github.com/CoRescue/AAUPandemicVentilator/tree/master/DHF).

 PLEASE NOTE: All information will be released as fast as possible but with care to direct you toward that finished and that not.
-It will however, be necessary to perform your own testing if you are to reproduce this. **All the material is provided under a permissive license, by downloading, cloning or forking this repository you will be bound by this [license](LICENSE.md).**
+It will however, be necessary to perform your own testing if you are to reproduce this.

 We hope you find our releases useful.